abdonaim/angularJS-flask/README.md

 ### How to Get Started

-# AngularJS + Flask Boilerplate App

-A template for building apps with an Angular frontend and a Flask / python backend.

-### How to Get Started

 1. clone this repo

 2. install all the necessary packages (best done inside of a virtual environment)